Luidog/fms-api-client/README.md

     ✓ should allow you to remove an instance

   Transform Capabilities
-    ✓ should merge portal data and field data from an array (493ms) ✓ should merge portal data and field data from an object (277ms) ✓ should optionally not convert table::field keys from an array (306ms) ✓ should optionally not convert table::field keys from an object (301ms) ✓ should allow you to remove field data from an array (286ms) ✓ should allow you to remove field data from an object (288ms) ✓ should allow you to remove portal data from an array (306ms) ✓ should allow you to remove portal data from an object (319ms) ✓ should merge portal data and portal data from an array (311ms)
+    ✓ should merge portal data and field data from an array (1082ms) ✓ should merge portal data and field data from an object (668ms) ✓ should optionally not convert table::field keys from an array (631ms) ✓ should optionally not convert table::field keys from an object (441ms) ✓ should allow you to remove field data from an array (282ms) ✓ should allow you to remove field data from an object (282ms) ✓ should allow you to remove portal data from an array (295ms) ✓ should allow you to remove portal data from an object (289ms) ✓ should merge portal data and portal data from an array (281ms)

   File Upload Capabilities
-    ✓ should allow you to specify a timeout (562ms)
+    ✓ should allow you to specify a timeout (535ms)
-    ✓ should allow you to upload a file to a new record (544ms) ✓ should allow you to upload a buffer to a new record (767ms) ✓ should allow you to upload a file to a specific container repetition (522ms) ✓ should allow you to upload a buffer to a specific container repetition (526ms) ✓ should reject with a message if it can not find the file to upload ✓ should allow you to upload a file to a specific record (624ms) ✓ should allow you to upload a buffer object to a specific record (541ms) ✓ should allow you to upload a file to a specific record container repetition (576ms) ✓ should allow you to upload a buffer to a specific record container repetition (521ms) ✓ should reject of the request is invalid (512ms) ✓ should reject an empty buffer object (219ms)
+    ✓ should allow you to upload a file to a new record (505ms) ✓ should allow you to upload a buffer to a new record (731ms) ✓ should allow you to upload a file to a specific container repetition (515ms) ✓ should allow you to upload a buffer to a specific container repetition (517ms) ✓ should reject with a message if it can not find the file to upload ✓ should allow you to upload a file to a specific record (625ms) ✓ should allow you to upload a buffer object to a specific record (510ms) ✓ should allow you to upload a file to a specific record container repetition (515ms) ✓ should allow you to upload a buffer to a specific record container repetition (511ms) ✓ should reject of the request is invalid (482ms) ✓ should reject an empty buffer object (219ms)
-    ✓ should reject a null buffer object (222ms)
+    ✓ should reject a null buffer object (219ms)
-    ✓ should reject a number instead of an object (209ms) ✓ should reject an object without a filename (221ms) ✓ should reject an object without a buffer (228ms)
+    ✓ should reject a number instead of an object (220ms) ✓ should reject an object without a filename (226ms) ✓ should reject an object without a buffer (216ms)

   Data API URL Construction Capabilities
     Get URL Construction
       ✓ should generate a get request url
       ✓ should not require a version
     Update URL Construction
-      ✓ should generate a record update url (414ms)
+      ✓ should generate a record update url (403ms)
-      ✓ should not require a version (233ms)
+      ✓ should not require a version (216ms)
     Delete URL Construction
-      ✓ should generate a record delete url (229ms)
+      ✓ should generate a record delete url (227ms)
-      ✓ should not require a version (225ms)
+      ✓ should not require a version (228ms)
     Get URL Construction
-      ✓ should generate a get record url (227ms)
+      ✓ should generate a get record url (231ms)
-      ✓ should not require a version (231ms)
+      ✓ should not require a version (228ms)
     List URL Construction
       ✓ should generate a list records url
       ✓ should not require a version